Finance & Tax Consultants

 The Broader Context

 Housing affordability is at the forefront of political discourse across Australia.
-The government’s decision to impose restrictions on foreign buyers comes as part of a wider set of measures designed to tackle the housing crisis.
+The government’s decision to impose restrictions on foreign buyers comes as part of a wider set of measures designed to tackle the housing crisis, an issue with the governance and supply dimensions we explore further in our look at resolving Australia's housing crisis.
 The target is not just to improve affordability, but to create a sense of sustainability in the market.
 Such a goal is essential for addressing the persistent economic inequalities faced by many Australians.

 Land Banking Restrictions to Mitigate Speculation

 In addition to limiting foreign buyers, the Australian government is also implementing stricter regulations on land banking.
 Land banking occurs when investors hold onto vacant lots without developing them, leading to an unnecessary shortage of available housing.
-The new restrictions require that:
+Under the foreign investment residential land guidance, the restrictions require that:

 • Foreign investors must develop vacant land within a designated timeframe.